rsdoiel/mongo-modules/README.md

 * console.log(), console.error() - mapped to print()
 * require() - load a module

 Three demonstration modules come with _mongo-modules.js_ - assert, path and harness.
 Loading each can be done after installation.
-E.g.
+E.g. from the mongo shell do the following commands.

 ```JavaScript
 	assert = require("assert");